Blog Customer FeedbackWhat Is a Bug Report & How to Write a Good One? (+ Best Tools)

 Frill's voting board.

 Frill is a straightforward feature tracking tool with simple voting boards and a widget.
-They have a pretty user interface but could improve their feedback management side.
+The UI is clean, but the feedback management side is light.
+Pricing and dashboard make it best suited for smaller teams that don't get much feedback volume.

 • Feedback boards, roadmaps, changelogs